derrian-distro/LoRA_Easy_Training_Scripts/README.md

 I have added a popup style script for merging LoCon models into normal models. all you need to do is follow the popups. you can start it by running the bat file `locon_loha_merge.bat`

 ## Changelog
+- Mar 21, 2023
+  - Updated sd-scripts and LyCORIS
+  - Added the new parameters added by sd-scripts for a custom scheduler, however I don't do any sort of error checking for it
+  - Added support for torch 2.0.0 and 2.1.0 along with built xformers for both
+  - Added support for triton for torch 2, however it may not be working as expected.
+  - Updated the number of workers to be be 1 by default, as to make it more accessable
+  - Changed the main batch files to not use accelerate to launch anymore, instead option to use python directly instead.
+  - Added a new batch file for updating to torch 2.0.0 or 2.1.0 with the option to install triton as well.
+  - Added new installer that is python based, as to make it easier to check for the correct version of python, as well as check for git being installed.
+This installer is _still_ only for windows as linux is different for every distro.
+- Mar 13, 2023
+  - Updated sd-scripts and LyCORIS
+  - with it came an update to the resizing scripts, and the locon extraction scripts.
+  - Added new parameters for specifying height seperately from width for training at non square resolutions
+  - Added new popups to handle CP Decomposition for locon and loha as well as the change to how resolution is handled
 - Mar 10, 2023
   - Updated sd-scripts to the newest version which now natively supports LoCon models
   - did a small refactor of the arguments to support the new LyCORIS that replaced the old LoCon repo